atbcb/usab-uswds/news/_posts/2024-06-28-u-s-access-board-meeting-on-july-24.md

 title: U.S. Access Board Meeting on July 24
 date: 2024-06-28
-excerpt: All are welcome to attend the public session of the next meeting of the U.S. Access Board, which will be open to the public and take place on July 24 from 1:30 – 3:00 p.m.
-(ET).
-The agenda for the session includes election of officers, brief reports from standing Board committees and the Executive Director, federal agency updates . . .
+excerpt: All are welcome to attend the public session of the next meeting of the U.S. Access Board, which will be open to the public and take place on **July 24** from **1:30 – 3:00 p.m.
+(ET)**.
+The agenda for the session includes election of officers, brief reports from standing Board committees and the Executive Director, federal agency updates, and a presentation by nine-time Paralympian Candace Cable . . .
 image: /images/uploads/board-meeting-on-laptop.jpg
 image_alt_text: Photo of Board meeting on laptop screen.
 featured: true
 ---
 All are welcome to attend the public session of the next meeting of the U.S. Access Board, which will be open to the public and take place on **July 24** from **1:30 – 3:00 p.m.
 (ET)**.
 The agenda for the session includes election of officers, brief reports from standing Board committees and the Executive Director, federal agency updates, and a presentation by nine-time Paralympian Candace Cable.

-Members of the public may attend and listen to the session through the [Zoom.gov platform,](https://www.zoomgov.com/j/1607805452 "external link") by phone, or in person at the Board’s Washington D.C.
+Members of the public may attend and listen to the session through the [Zoom.gov platform,](https://www.zoomgov.com/j/1607682142) by phone, or in person at the Board’s Washington D.C.
 Conference Space.
 For further information, contact Rose Marie Bunales at [events@access-board.gov.](mailto:events@access-board.gov)

 **Public Meeting of the U.S. Access Board**  \
 July 24, 2024 \